Browsing Guaranteed Messages

 Removing Messages When Browsing

-A client can selectively remove spooled Guaranteed messages while browsing a Queue.
-Removing browsed messages deletes them from the Queue, so that they can no longer be delivered to consuming clients (or redelivered if they were already delivered to consumers at some point).
+A client can selectively remove spooled Guaranteed messages while browsing a queue.
+Removing browsed messages deletes them from the queue, so that they can no longer be delivered to consuming clients (or redelivered if they were already delivered to consumers at some point).

-Selectively removing messages when browsing can be useful in situations where an administrator wants to remove “stuck” Guaranteed messages from a Queue without modifying or disrupting existing consuming clients.
+Selectively removing messages when browsing can be useful in situations where an administrator wants to remove “stuck” Guaranteed messages from a queue without modifying or disrupting existing consuming clients.
 A message can get stuck if:

 • It has been received by a client, but that client has failed to acknowledge it.